Beyoncé: 2002–2007: Dangerously in Love and B'Day

-Beyoncé's second solo album, B'Day, was released internationally on September 4, 2006, to coincide with her twenty-fifth birthday.
-The album debuted at number one on the Billboard 200 chart with 541,000 copies sold in its first week.
-The album's lead single, "Déjà Vu", featuring Jay-Z, reached number four on the Billboard Hot 100, while the second worldwide single, "Irreplaceable", topped the chart for ten weeks.
-B'Days other singles—"Ring the Alarm", "Get Me Bodied", and "Green Light"—each saw moderate chart success.
-At the 2007 Grammy Awards, B'Day and some of its songs received five nominations, winning Best Contemporary R&B Album.
-At the 2008 Grammy Awards, the album garnered two more nominations, including Record of the Year for "Irreplaceable".
+Beyoncé released "Déjà Vu" featuring Jay-Z as the lead single from her second studio album, B'Day, in June 2006.
+The song reached number four on the Billboard Hot 100.
+B'Day was released internationally on September 4, 2006, to coincide with her twenty-fifth birthday.
+The album debuted at number one on the Billboard 200, with 541,000 copies sold in its first week.
+"Irreplaceable" was released as the second international single.
+The song topped the Billboard Hot 100 for ten consecutive weeks, becoming the best-performing chart hit of 2007.
+B'Days other singles—"Ring the Alarm", "Get Me Bodied", and "Green Light"—each saw moderate chart success worldwide.
+At the 49th Annual Grammy Awards in 2007, B'Day and its songs received five nominations, winning Best Contemporary R&B Album.
+For the following year's awards, songs from the album garnered two more nominations, including Record of the Year for "Irreplaceable".

-Beyoncé's first acting role in 2006 was in the comedy film The Pink Panther.
-She performed "Check on It" as its theme song, which was included on #1's and on the European deluxe version of B'Day.
-"Check on It" peaked atop the Billboard Hot 100 for five consecutive weeks.
-Later that year, she starred in Dreamgirls, a cinematic adaptation of the 1981 Broadway musical; Beyoncé portrayed a pop singer modeled after Diana Ross.
+Since its release, B'Day has sold over eight million copies worldwide.
+With the comedy film The Pink Panther (2006) and its theme song, "Check on It", Beyoncé became the first woman to simultaneously have a number-one film and single in the US.
+"Check on It" was included on #1's and on the European deluxe version of B'Day, and peaked atop the Billboard Hot 100 for five consecutive weeks.
+Later that year, she starred in the drama film Dreamgirls, a cinematic adaptation of the 1981 Broadway musical, in which she portrayed a pop singer modeled after Diana Ross.
 In support of B'Day, Beyoncé embarked on the Beyoncé Experience in 2007, her first worldwide concert tour, which visited 97 venues.
-Simultaneously, B'Day was re-released with additional tracks, including her duet with Shakira, "Beautiful Liar", which peaked at number three in the US.
+Simultaneously, the album was re-released with additional tracks, including the single "Beautiful Liar", a duet with Shakira, which peaked at number three in the US.
 In December 2007, Beyoncé and Jay-Z became engaged.

 2008–2010: I Am...
 Sasha Fierce and marriage

 On April 4, 2008, Beyoncé and Jay-Z married in a small, private ceremony; the latter confirmed their marriage in an interview later that year.
-Their marriage served as a creative inspiration for her third studio album, titled I Am...
+Their marriage served as a creative inspiration for her third studio album, I Am...
 Sasha Fierce.
 Released on November 12, 2008, I Am...
 Sasha Fierce formally introduced her alter ego Sasha Fierce.
 A double album, it comprises two discs—I Am... and Sasha Fierce; the former contains slow and midtempo pop and R&B ballads, while the latter focuses on uptempo beats that blend electropop and Europop elements.
-Debuting at number one on the Billboard 200, it sold 482,000 copies in its first week, marking Beyoncé's third consecutive US number-one album.
+Selling 482,000 copies in its first week, it debuted atop the Billboard 200, marking Beyoncé's third consecutive US number-one album.